 The area is renowned for its natural beauty and one of the best ways to explore is on a local tourist drive.
 Drop into the Visitor Information Centre in Albert Street for maps of the local attractions.
 If you are visiting in late winter or early spring, you will see and smell the beautiful wildflowers that dot the countryside.

 Lake Coolmunda is 12Klms east of Inglewood on the Cunningham Highway with lakeside camping and caravan accommodation.
 Enjoy fishing, canoeing, sailing or water-skiing on the 1740ha Lake.
 The waterways are a magnet to a huge variety of birdlife including colourful grass parrots, wrens, raptors, numerous water birds and waders and the rare regent honeyeater.
 Keep an eye out for the unique Inglewood Wattle and native Cypress.
 You may even spot a platypus in a quiet stream.

-Don’t forget to call in at the Inglewood Heritage Centre and view the Australian Tobacco Museum display including a full size replica of a Drying Barn.
+Don’t forget to call in at the Inglewood Heritage Centre and view the Australian Tobacco Museum display including a scaled down replica of a Drying Barn.
 The Museum also houses written and pictorial records of Inglewood and the surrounding district from settlement.

 Spend a few days here and relax, reconnect with nature and enjoy the country lifestyle.

 Inglewood State School host their annual Trail Bike Ride in April with hundreds of participants of all ages and ability testing their skills on the local bush tracks.

 Inglewood Show and Shine

 The Inglewood Show and Shine is a great event for car enthusiasts held in Inglewood every September.